theQuert/Knowledge-Updating-System/progress.md

 - If we don't have the section name, may have to generate the names with GPT.

 ## 2022/12/21-2022/12/28
 - Re-extract the docs and summaries with the raw data.
+(Running)
+- Html parser for section name.
 - Do not filter the duplicated sentences.
-- Extract the section name from html data.
+(Done)
 - Re-labeling the sentences.